Mergers & Acquisitions

 Negotiating the Agreement

 Once a party to a business combination has determined the basic structure of the transaction and developed a fundamental understanding of the nature of the target company's business and potential sources of liability through preliminary due diligence, the parties will negotiate and execute a definitive acquisition agreement.
-The firm's attorneys are experienced in analyzing the different forms of agreements and principal sections which may be contained therein from both buyer's and seller's perspective, including representations and warranties, conduct of business prior to closing, conditions precedent to closing, seller's disclosure schedules, indemnification provisions, and key differences between stock and asset purchase agreements.
-Some of the key elements of negotiating a definitive acquisition agreement include board of director considerations, labor and employment law issues, environmental issues, employee benefits, intellectual property and indemnification provisions, among others.
+The firm's attorneys are experienced in analyzing the different forms of agreements and principal sections which may be contained therein from both buyers' and sellers' perspectives, including representations and warranties, conduct of business prior to closing, conditions precedent to closing, sellers' disclosure schedules, indemnification provisions, and key differences between stock and asset purchase agreements.
+Some of the key elements of negotiating a definitive acquisition agreement include board of director considerations, labor and employment law issues, environmental issues, employee benefits, intellectual property representation and warranties insurance and indemnification provisions, among others.

 Consummating the Transaction